Qualified Health Plan (QHP)

 Small group rates will very interesting.
 A young healthy group could see a large increase but an older high claims group could see a decrease.
 The healthy group will help to offset the high claims group.
 That is if the healthy group keeps a group health plan in place.

-What about Indiana businesses that border other states?
+What about Indianapolis businesses that border other states?
 If a company in Elkart, has employees crossing over to Illinois for medical services will they have higher rates?
 There is a chance they will have higher group rates because medical services in Illinois cost more than Indiana.

-The geographical question for Indiana health insurance in 2014 is going to play a huge issue on group health insurance rates.
+The geographical question for health insurance in 2014 is going to play a huge issue on group health insurance rates.